BridgingAISocietySummerSchools/BridgingAISocietySummerSchools.github.io/_pages/banz-2025/technical.md

 ---
-title: "Technical Sessions"
+title: "Technical Sessions at Banz 2025"
-description: "Overview of the technical sessions from the Banz 2025 ML course — collaborative, discussion-based modules covering classification, regression, trees, and neural networks."
+description: "Technical sessions from the Banz 2025 Machine Learning workshop — collaborative modules on classification, regression, decision trees, and neural networks."
 permalink: /banz-2025/technical/
 ---

-This page outlines the structure and content of the four technical sessions in our *Machine Learning for Interdisciplinary Audiences* course.
-Each session covers a major area of machine learning and is built around collaborative, discussion-based learning.
+This page outlines the structure and content of the **Technical Sessions at Banz 2025**, part of the Machine Learning workshop of the German Academic Scholarship Foundation.
+These sessions cover major areas of machine learning, including classification, regression, decision trees, and neural networks.
+Each module is designed as a collaborative, discussion-based learning experience for an interdisciplinary audience.

 ---